 Another JC6 student planning to follow an apprenticeship route is Katie, whose results included an A* in Sociology and an A in Media said, “I am really happy with my results.
 Now, due to the current circumstances, my plan for next year is to work full time until applications open up again for apprenticeships in Project Management.”
 She added, “There have always been opportunities for help – teachers go above and beyond and if you need to talk to them they are there.
 During lockdown I have been receiving help from my teachers via email and in a time of uncertainty they have been really positive which is what I needed.”

-Students Farrah and Reilly are among two of the many JC6 students this year who are moving onto study a Science degree following finding success at JC6.
-Farrah, who wished she could have sat the exams, is now excited to be moving north to study Veterinary Science at the University of Liverpool, her first-choice of course and University.
-While Reilly, who achieved As in Biology, Chemistry and Maths and an A* in his Extended Project Qualification, has also been accepted onto his first-choice course and University, expressing, “I am very happy with my results and excited about my next step after being accepted onto the Micro Biology course at the University of Manchester.
+Reilly is one of the many JC6 students this year who are moving onto study a Science degree following finding success at JC6.
+Reilly achieved As in Biology, Chemistry and Maths and an A* in his Extended Project Qualification, has been accepted onto his first-choice course and University, expressing, “I am very happy with my results and excited about my next step after being accepted onto the Micro Biology course at the University of Manchester.
 After I complete my degree I am planning to study for a Masters, spend some time travelling and pursue a career as a Virologist.

 All staff at JC6 have been great, especially those in the Science department.
 They were so helpful and supportive when I had questions, even in their spare time when they put on additional after school classes or spent extra time sharing revision techniques.
 The JC6 team have definitely helped me to achieve.”